ryddle/flask-file-server/README.md

+# NOTE: This is a fork of the original repository: https://github.com/Wildog/flask-file-server
+#       This repository is for personal use.
+#       If you're looking for the original repository, visit: https://github.com/Wildog/flask-file-server

 #flask-file-server

 A flask file server with an elegant frontend for browsing, uploading and streaming files

 ![screenshot](https://raw.githubusercontent.com/Wildog/flask-file-server/master/screenshot.jpg)

+## Changes in this version

+* Eliminated login,
+* Added button for deleting files and directories,
+* Added possibility to create directories, including nested ones,
+* Added button for connection with personal Youtube Audio Downloader application to download audios from YouTube videos or playlists to the selected directory,

 ## Build
 ```docker build --rm -t maaydin/flask-file-server:latest .```